Best Lakes Near Salzburg

 Mattsee is a small town of barely more than 3000 people, so you can easily wander around on foot and enjoy the village vibes.
 The best views of Mattsee are from Schloss Mattsee, and the best swimming spot is at Strandbad Mattsee.
 There is a big stretch of grass and floating wooden docks to lie down on, read and snooze in the sun, before diving in to the refreshing waters of Mattsee.

-Get here from Salzburg: Mattsee is just a twenty minute drive from Salzburg, making reaching here so easy.
-There is no train station in Mattsee, but buses are well-connected; the 120 and 121 run from Salzburg to Mattsee in less than forty minutes.
+Get here from Salzburg: Mattsee is just a 20-minute drive from Salzburg, making reaching here so easy.
+There is no train station in Mattsee, but buses are well-connected; the 120 and 121 run from Salzburg to Mattsee in less than 40 minutes.

 Check out my guide to Mattsee!